ronzim/vtk.js-examples/README.md

 - `src/volume-transfer.js`: Example that demonstrates basic volume rendering with transfer functions.
 - `src/image-slicing.js`: Example that demonstrates volume slicing and interaction.
 - `src/widgets.js`: Example that demonstrates a volume cropping widget.
+- `src/cornerstone.js`: Example that demonstrates image parsing with cornerstone and how to load the volume in vtkjs.

 ## Building the examples